If you made any changes in Pure these will be visible here soon.

 Learning and Teaching Interests and Activities

 Ben is a fellow of the Higher Education Academy and has been teaching at University level for many years.
 He delivers modules on all things cultural including theatre, literature, film, television, media practices, texts, and audiences.
-Often with a little history, social science, criminology and discourse analysis thrown in.
+Often underpinned by theories and research methods derived from history, social science, criminology and discourse analysis means that students really do gain a broad yet focused oversight of ongoing academic developments.

 Fingerprint